 Another Employee Caused My Injury, Could I Sue My Employer?

-There are times when you can sue an employer for negligence, even if it was a colleague who caused the accident to happen.
+There are times when you can sue an employer for injured at work negligence, even if it was a colleague who caused the accident to happen.
 This might where a colleague acted deliberately, made a mistake or was not competent in completing the task.

 A claim might be possible if it can be shown that the employer was negligent because: